stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

                selfHeal: true
       ```

-       1. Wait for ArgoCd to sync your changes.
+       1. Wait for ArgoCD to sync your changes.

 * `git-pat-creds`
     * _Purpose_: Used for three reasons: